Heighdint History, Family Crest & Coats of Arms

 Heighdint Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Heighdint include Hayden, Haydon and others.
+The recorded variations of Heighdint include Hayden, Haydon, Hadenham and others.

 Early Notables of the Heighdint family (pre 1700)

 Distinguished members of the family include John Haidon (d.
 1583) Sheriff of London; John Heydon (1629-c.
 1667), English philosopher and Rosicrucian (a legendary and secretive Order); as well as Sir John Heydon, English, Governor of Bermuda in 1669.